Meet Sprout – Dr Alicia Hughes, Senior Scientist

 1. What does your role at Sprout involve?

 As a Health Psychologist I am passionate about finding ways to help people adjust to and manage health conditions.
-My role at Sprout fulfills this passion!
+My role at Sprout fulfils this passion!
 I work with colleagues and clients on projects which aim to understand the challenges of living with different conditions and develop programs to support people with these challenges.
 This involves a whole range of different activities depending on the project.
 From writing protocols and results reports, to conducting interviews and training healthcare professionals.
 Seeing our work being implemented and having an impact is incredibly rewarding.

 2. What led you to this career?